the-data-center/placing-prosperity-USALEEP/README.md

 - 02_graphics themes.R -- Loads a set of colors, fonts, and ggplot templates used at The Data Center.
 DELETE?
 - 03_cleaning and analysis.R -- Performs additional cleaning of data sets

-These R scripts are used to export CSV files.
+These R scripts are used to export CSV files to the **outputs** folder.
 Each script corresponds with a chapter in the final report.
 These CSV files are then used to generate graphics.

 - chapter 1 graphics.R
 - chapter 2 graphics.R